 - A Section of Instructions:

-- Most instructions include Illustrations to emphasize details (see the sample image).
+- The instructions include Illustrations to emphasize area details (see the sample image).
 Explanations are given along with the details and options.

 - A Section of Drawings: – The DIY Plans have one of these two formats for the drawings.
 See the images for an example of each.